thanos-io/thanos/docs/proposals/deletions_object_storage.md

 *   Add a CLI tool which creates tombstones
 *   Store Gateway should be able to mask based on the tombstones from object storage
-*   Compactor solves the tombstones as per the proposed approach

 ## Challenges